 With the guidance of a knowledgeable legal professional, people in these situations can apply for waivers of inadmissibility.
 This waiver can also be considered a form of removal relief, or deportation relief, considering that it can help individuals who are being forced to leave the United States for grounds of inadmissibility.

-At the Law Offices of Jonathan A. Bartell, LLC, our highly competent Ohio immigration attorney can help you determine whether applying for a waiver of inadmissibility is the best option for you.
+At Georgalas & Juarez, L.P.A., our highly competent Ohio immigration attorney can help you determine whether applying for a waiver of inadmissibility is the best option for you.
 If so, he and his knowledgeable legal team can help you ensure you are following the correct procedures.
 We help clients throughout Cincinnati, Columbus, Cleveland and other surrounding cities in Ohio, as well as other individuals around the U.S. and the world.

 Here are a few of the reasons immigrants, or prospective immigrants, can be considered inadmissible to the U.S.:

 - Health-related grounds (such as when the individual has a significant communicable disease)

 - Criminal grounds (such as if the individual was convicted of certain crimes)